jhayes14/GAN/README.md

 ## What is a GAN?

-A GAN is method for discovering the underlying distribution of a dataset, that is, it is a method in the domain of unsupervised representation learning.
+A GAN is a method for discovering and subsequently artificially generating the underlying distribution of a dataset; a method in the area of unsupervised representation learning.
 Most commonly it is applied to image generation tasks.

-A GAN combines two Neural Networks, called a Discriminator and a Generator.
-Given some dataset, the Generator takes as input random noise, and attempts to produce something that resembles an item within the dataset.
-The discriminator takes as input both the real dataset and the artifical data produced by the Generator, and attempts to distinuish between the two.
-Both are trained in tandem.
+A GAN combines two neural networks, called a Discriminator (D) and a Generator (G).
+Given a dataset, G takes as input random noise, and tries to produce something that resembles an item within the dataset.
+D takes as input both items within the real dataset and the artifical data produced by G, and tries to distinuish between the two.
+G and D are trained jointly.
+The important point is that G and D need to balance one another, neither can become too strong at their task with respect to the other.
+If G becomes very good at fooling D, this is usually because G has found a weakness in D's classification process which is not aligned with important features within the distribution.
+If D can easily tell artificial images from real ones, updating G's weights towards the right direction is a very very slow process, essentially G will not be able to learn from this process.

 ## How does this GAN work?

 I heavily borrowed from a number of other implementations [ [1](https://github.com/jacobgil/keras-dcgan) [2](https://github.com/skaae/torch-gan) [3](https://github.com/aleju/cat-generator) ].
-However, with the other implementations I could not produce (vaguely decent) images on a single CPU in a short time frame, so I took a new approach for training the Genereator (G) and Discriminator (D).
+However, with the other implementations I could not produce (decent) images on a single CPU in a short time frame, so I took a new approach to jointly train G and D, guaranteeing neither becomes too strong with respect to the other.
 Both G and D are DCNNs (deep convolutional neural networks), Batch Normalization is used for G but not for D, as in previous experiments [4](http://torch.ch/blog/2015/11/13/gan.html), I found Batch Normalization in D made D far too good at distinguishing artifical images from real images.

-To ensure that neither G nor D become to good at their respective jobs, I first defined a margin of error (e) such that:
+To ensure that neither G nor D become to good at their respective tasks, I first defined a margin of error, *e*, such that:

-|training loss of G - training loss of D| < e , for each training batch.
+|(training loss of G) - (training loss of D)| < *e* , for each training batch.

 The exact implementation results in the lesser of the training of loss of G and D swapping at each successive training batch, resulting in neither becoming too powerful.

 Training GANs is extremely tough, a lot of care has to be paid to the learning rate parameter (as well as other parameters), and takes a long time to get right.